 - To advertise in the Eat Out magazine or on the Eat Out site, contact our advertising team.

-- To pitch a story, contact Katharine (firstname.lastname@example.org)
+- To pitch a story, or tell us about a new restaurant, contact Katharine (firstname.lastname@example.org)

 Meet the team